chetnashah/javawork/kotlinwork/KotlinCoroutines.md

 All coroutine builders are regular functions, that take a `context` and a `block: suspend () -> ?` i.e. a suspending lambda.

-1. `runBlocking` - runs/blocks coroutine on thread in which it is specified
+1. `runBlocking` - runs/blocks coroutine on thread in which it is specified.
+It will block the hosting thread until the coroutine is done.
+It is designed to bridge regular blocking code to libraries that are written in suspending style, to be used in main functions and in tests. when this run-blocking block starts, it will even stop/block other half run/suspended coroutines that were launched on this thread from executing
 2. `async` - takes a suspending lambda returns a `Deferred<Result>` which is same as a Promise/Future.
 You can call `.await()` on a deferred object e.g. `deferred1.await()`.
-3. `launch` - non-blocking in nature, as it runs coroutine in separate thread than where it is specified.
+3. `launch` - Fire and forget, non-blocking in nature, as it runs coroutine in separate thread than where it is specified.
 4. `future` - returns a CompletableFuture.

 All coroutine builders take a lambda in which `this` is set to coroutineScope